-DWS Government & Agency Securities Portfolio seeks to provide maximum current income consistent with stability of capital.
+DWS Tax-Exempt Portfolio seeks to provide maximum current income that is exempt from federal income taxes to the extent consistent with stability of capital.

 During the 12-month period that ended on April 30, 2023, yields across the money market yield curve moved higher as the U.S. Federal Reserve (Fed) raised its benchmark overnight lending rate dramatically as it sought to rein in persistently high inflation.